ibm-cloud-docs/assistant/actions.md

 1. If the customer's goal is not satistified by this first step, add another one.
 Click **New step**.

-    To insert a step between existing steps, select the step immediately above the place where you want to add the step, and then click **New step**.
+    To insert a step between existing steps, select the step immediately before the place where you want to add the step, and then click **New step**.
 The step is added and the numbers of the following steps are adjusted automatically to account for the inserted step.

 1.  **Optional**: If you want a step to be taken only when a requirement that you define is met, add a condition to the step.